Focusing Competing Priorities When Each Workplace Leader is Right

 If safety managers are apprehensive about eliminating cannabis testing altogether, then don’t.
 As Jaime Feinberg, Vice President of Partnerships for Insurance, Risk, + Safety at Hound Labs, pointed out recently, safety managers strive to be fair and objective.
 However, if states and businesses must now rely on training employees to recognize impairment, objectivity will be lost.
 The only way to ensure objectivity is to use data provided by instrument-read tests that indicate the presence or absence of recently used cannabis.

-For regulatory teams focused on how to comply with ever-changing regulations and laws and maintain SAFETY + FAIRNESSTM for employees, the most effective policies will recognize the limitations of current cannabis tests and allow employers to add new cannabis testing solutions designed for an era of legal use, according to Doug Boxer, Chief of Policy + Strategic Initiatives at Hound Labs.
+For regulatory teams focused on how to comply with ever-changing regulations and laws and establish fair drug testing programs and policies, the most effective policies will recognize the limitations of current cannabis tests and allow employers to add new cannabis testing solutions designed for an era of legal use, according to Doug Boxer, Chief of Policy + Strategic Initiatives at Hound Labs.
 Employees want fair treatment, and they want to be safe.
 This requires objective data provided by instrument-read tests that indicate the presence or absence of recently used cannabis.

 CREATING A NEW VISION TOGETHER

 As more states consider cannabis initiatives in 2022, workplace leaders need to ensure their views, while different, focus on developing policies that support their organization to perform at optimum levels.
 With modern cannabis testing technology, risks associated with each workplace leader’s priority (respecting employee choice, reducing risk, addressing legal compliance, etc.) can be part of a singular vision for an organization and its leaders.